sciactive/pnotify/README.md

     npm install pnotify@3

-<small>(PNotify 3 used to come with a custom download service.
-That is no longer available, but you can still make custom downloads by running this repo in a PHP server.)</small>
+> :warning: PNotify 3 used to come with a custom download service.
+That is no longer available, but you can still make custom downloads by running this repo in a PHP server.

 Here's how you'd include the files on your page: